DanielCiccC/DanielCiccC.github.io/INFS3202/notes/lecture6Revision.md

 > - one file for the parameters, one file for the alert message

 ### What is Composer?
 - You currently use composer to create a new CodeIgniter Project.
 Composer is also a Package Manager
--** Manage Packages**: Composer allows you to declare the libraries your project depends on and manages (installs/updates) them for you.
+- **Manage Packages**: Composer allows you to declare the libraries your project depends on and manages (installs/updates) them for you.
 - **CLI Tool**: Composer operates through a command-line interface, making it accessible for automation and integration with development, testing, and deployment workflows.